Volscente/NexusLLM/docs/transformers.md

 The main goal is to help memorise long sequences, by improving the compression mechanism of the encoder-decoder architecture.

+## Characteristics
+### Hard vs. Soft Attention
+In the paper [Show, Attend and Tell](http://proceedings.mlr.press/v37/xuc15.pdf) the problem of image caption generation has been analysed.

+From that paper, two approaches of Attention Mechanism have been derived:
+- *Soft Attention* - It applies the weights alignment over all the patches of the source image.
+It's an expensive approach if the image is large, but the model is differentiable.
+- *Hard Attention* - It applies the weights alignment only on a singe patch of the source image.
+It's less expensive, but the model is non-differentiable and thus requires further techniques to be trained.

+### Global vs. Local Attention
+In the paper [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/pdf/1508.04025.pdf) the difference between Global and Local Attention has been proposed.

+- *Global Attention* - It is similar to the "Soft Attention" mechanism
+- *Local Attention* - It is a mix between the Hard and Soft Attention mechanisms (The model first predicts the aligned position in the current sequence and then center the context window over that position)

 # Dot-Product Attention
 ## Definition
 It is another kind of attention mechanism, together with Self-Attention and Cross-Attention.